TheM1ddleM1n/WaddleClient/README.md

 - `240°` = Blue
 - `300°` = Magenta

-**Tip:** Hue slider provides smooth, real-time color transitions across the entire spectrum!

 ### Counter Positioning

-All counters (except the clock) are fully draggable and will remember their positions.
+All draggable counters remember their positions automatically.

 - Click and drag any counter to reposition it
 - Release to set the new position
 - Positions save automatically
-- Counters stay within the viewport boundaries
+- Counters stay within viewport boundaries

-**Reset Positions:** If counters get stuck, go to Settings → **Reset Counter Positions** to restore defaults.
+**Reset Positions:** Go to Settings → **Reset Counter Positions** to restore defaults.

 **Default Positions:**
 - FPS Counter: Top-left (50px, 80px)